 Puget Sound Ocean Coho Salmon

 The majority of Puget Sound’s Coho Salmon migrate out to the Pacific as juveniles to feed and mature.
-They may out-migrate just outside the entrance and mature in the waters off Neah Bay or Vancouver Island, or travel farther.
+They may migrate just outside the entrance and mature in the waters off Neah Bay, Washington or Vancouver Island, British Columbia, or travel farther.
 The ocean is rich with forage, and they voraciously feed and grow until their biological clock tells them that it’s time to return to the river of their birth.
-To complete their life cycle, after they spawn, they die and their bodies give much needed nutrients to their natal river system.
+It is during their return trip, when they are at their peak size, that we witness the peak of salmon fishing in Puget Sound.
+Eventually, they all swim past the beach casters and the trolling fleet and make it to one of Puget Sound’s numerous rivers to spawn.

 When the ocean Coho return to Puget Sound, it’s like a tidal wave of good fishing.
-Usually during August and September.
-When they do, the big mix of resident and ocean Coho give us an amazing couple months.
-Outlying fishing haunts like Sekiu and Port Angeles get the first crack at them.
-Then they migrate into Central Puget Sound in reach of the Tacoma, Seattle, Edmonds and Everett fleet.
+The peak season is during August and September.
+When they do return to the Sound, the big mix of resident and ocean Coho give us an amazing couple months.
+Outlying fishing haunts like Sekiu, Washington and Port Angeles, Washington get the first crack at them.
+Then they migrate into Central Puget Sound in reach of the Tacoma, Seattle, Edmonds and Everett fishing fleets.

 Where To Fish for Puget Sound Coho Salmon

-Puget Sound is a pretty complex environment.
-It has a few large underwater land masses like Possession Bar and Jeff Head that concentrate large schools of Herring (and Coho Salmon like Herring).
-But aside from those areas, Coho will bunch up anywhere that the currents converge and create a tide rip.
+Puget Sound is a vast and complex environment.
+It has a few large underwater land masses like Possession Bar and Jeff Head that collide with powerful tidal currents, pushing up and concentrating large schools of Herring (and Coho Salmon like Herring).
+But aside from those areas, Coho will bunch up anywhere that the surface currents converge and create a tide rip.
 Even if that is in the middle of Puget Sound in the shipping lanes.
-Regardless of whether you are fishing on the top of a bank or out in the middle, Coho tend to like the top of the water column.
+Regardless of whether you are fishing, on the top of a bank or out in the middle, Coho tend to like the top of the water column.

 If you want to familiarize yourself with all the place names mentioned, I have a really thorough post about Chinook fishing with most of these areas mapped.
 Click here for a map of the Puget Sound salmon fishing hot spots.